 Blow away the cobwebs this winter at Croft Castle

-Croft is open fully to get outdoors and explore every weekend until February half-term.
-We are then open daily from Saturday 17 February; so what can you look forward to at Croft this New Year?
+Our gardens, park, tea-room and shop are open from 27 December to 1 January and we're then open fully to get outdoors and explore every weekend until February half term.
+So what can you look forward to at Croft this New Year?

 The stark beauty of Croft’s ancient parkland is the perfect tonic for the winter blues.
 Grab your walking boots and your four-legged friend and explore miles of way-marked walks, including the ‘Picturesque’ Fishpool Valley and rows of veteran trees.
 There’s around 1500 acres to discover; what better opportunity to blow away the cobwebs, get fit and tick off a few of your New Year’s resolutions?

 Little explorers can also feel the crunch of frost underfoot as they make their way to the natural play area, complete with rope swings and a den building area.
 If you’re feeling particularly adventurous, ask our Visitor Reception team about our orienteering maps.

 From Saturday 16 February we’ll be open daily and children can enjoy an outdoor trail around the gardens every day throughout half term.
 See if you can defeat Jack Frost and herald the start of spring.